Amazon starts offering healthcare service to other employers

 Enterprises can contract with Amazon Care, offer that as a workplace benefit and subsidize healthcare costs for employees, Amazon said.
 It did not disclose financial terms, and Helton did not specify how big a business Amazon anticipates this will be.

-Helton said Amazon Care was an add-on for some patients, a way to quickly get help after hours.
-But for others without a regular doctor, it is shaping up to be more.
+Helton said Amazon Care was an add-on for some patients, a way to get help quickly after hours.
+But for others without a regular doctor, it is shaping up as more.

 “We’ve now evolved to offer more services,” she said.
 “We can do more primary care.”